-- Graduate Career Co-op: You serve as a paid member of the staff within a carefully selected organization in the U.S. or abroad under the supervision of a faculty member and co-op coordinator.
-You will be placed within an organization that directly supports your current and future career goals. - Directed Research: You conduct primary research with specific business organizations and their leaders under the supervision of a faculty member.
-(This requires faculty approval and is only offered in limited cases.)
+Graduate Career Co-op: Serve as a paid member of the staff within a carefully selected organization in the U.S. or abroad under the supervision of a faculty member and co-op coordinator.
+You will be placed within an organization that directly supports your current and future career goals.

-- Field Experience: You gain direct career experience in a faculty-led study tour of organizations throughout the world.
-Previous study tours have included programs in Beijing, China where students study business organizations as well as the Olympic Games Organizing Committee. - Or, take a course in another concentration to broaden your knowledge.
+- Directed Research: Conduct primary research with specific business organizations and their leaders under the supervision of a faculty member.
+(This requires dean approval and is only offered in limited cases.) - Field Experience: Gain direct career experience in a faculty-led study tour of organizations throughout the world.
+Previous study tours have included programs in Beijing, China where students study business organizations as well as the Olympic Games Organizing Committee. - Or, take an additional course in your concentration or in another concentration to broaden your knowledge.